xavierdmello/Surge/README.md

 - access protection on rebalance() so people don't spam it and incure bad debt
 - batch withdrawls so vaults don't get limited by the 20 unbond requests at a time limit on Lido
 - create interfaces and remove redundant files for lido
-- figure out how to deal with bad debt
 - make sure people can withdraw even with an oracle error
 - compound lending market rewards
 - make afterBorrow and beforeRepay return something?